Pinterest Hidden Image

 How long can you keep hazelnut butter?

-When stored properly in an airtight, sealed jar, it'll last at room temperature for up to a week, or in the fridge for up to a month.
+When stored properly in an airtight, sealed jar, it'll last at room temperature for up to a week.
+Or you can store it in the fridge for up to a month to extend the shelf life.

 What is hazelnut butter made from?

-Being homemade means no added palm oil or sweeteners!
+Being homemade means no added palm oil, cane sugar, or sweeteners!

 Can I make raw hazelnut butter using this recipe?